 It’s natural for each of us to find ourselves nervous in certain social situations.
-However, if you find everyday events to be challenging, you may struggle with a social anxiety disorder (also known as social phobia).
-In such cases, it’s likely you’re trying to figure out how to overcome social anxiety.
+However, if you find everyday events to be a challenge, you may struggle with a social anxiety disorder (also known as social phobia).
+In such cases, you’re likely trying to figure out how to overcome social anxiety.

-While it isn’t easy, there are a number of techniques that can make it easier to socialize with others.
-Throughout this article, we’re going to take a deeper look at how to overcome social anxiety disorder.
-At the end, we invite you to ask further questions.
+While it isn’t easy, several techniques can make it easier to socialize with others.
+Throughout this article, we’ll take a deeper look at how to overcome social anxiety disorder.

 What is Social Anxiety?